catppuccin/musicbee/README.md

 ## Development

-This is my first attempt at using inkscape, so It'll take some time before I fully figure it out.
+This is my first attempt at using inkscape, so it'll take some time before I fully figure it out.

 ### Things to do